wongzc/STUDYBUD/README.md

 # STUDYBUD
-Django forum-like web app for user to log in and discuss about various topics. including function like:
+Django forum-like web app for users to log in and discuss about various topics. including function like:
 - create topics
 - create rooms under topics